trailblazer/trailblazer.github.io/gems/cells/api.md

 end
 ```

-You're free to use return whatever string you desire, use your own rendering engine, or use cells `render` for templates.
+You're free to return whatever string you desire, use your own rendering engine, or use cells' `render` for templates.

 ## Manual Invocation